 When utilities of future generations are discounted, the notion of 'Golden Rule' accordingly is changed to that of 'modified Golden Rule', which is the level of capital that maximizes the discounted sum of utilities.
-The modified Golden Rule approaches Golden Rule, in the limit, as weight on future generations is increased to one $(\lim \beta \to 1)$.
-In an economy with production when there is no population growth (as in ours), it can be shown that the 'modified Golden Rule' level of capital is the one where the rate of return on capital (R) is the same as the inverse of generational discount factor $(1/\beta)$.
-In the under-accumulation (dynamically efficient) region that we are presently focusing on, the rate of interest is higher than the inverse of discount factor $(R > 1/\beta)$.
-For our analysis we assume that the same condition holds for our fixed rate of interest R.
+The modified Golden Rule approaches Golden Rule, in the limit, as the weight on future generations is increased to one $(\lim \beta \to 1)$ .
+In an economy with production when there is no population growth (as in ours), it can be shown that the 'modified Golden Rule' level of capital is the one where the rate of return on capital (R) is the same as the inverse of generational discount factor $(1/\beta)$ .
+In the under-accumulation (dynamically efficient) region that we are presently focusing on, the rate of interest is higher than the inverse of discount factor $(R > 1/\beta)$ .
+For our analysis we assume that the same condition holds for the interest rate R. The other condition that needs to be satisfied at the modified Golden Rule is $wh'(e^{GR}) = 1/\beta$ , where $e^{GR}$ denotes investment in education at the modified Golden Rule.